 Support the We the People Act, and we just might get to find out.

-Welcome to the website of We the People Massachusetts, an all-volunteer network of citizens dedicated to the cause of democracy.
-You can learn more about our organization by visiting the "about us" page.
+Welcome to the website of We the People Massachusetts, a non-partisan, all-volunteer network of citizens dedicated to the cause of democracy.

 The 2015-16 We the People Act (H.3127) did two things: